 - Periodically updated to include new parts as well as improvements and fixes for current parts

-- DALI members are provided with the latest version by logging into their DALI account
+- DALI trademark holders are provided with the latest version by logging into their DALI account

 DALI compliance testing can be carried out by either self-testing, or at a test house.

 - Self-testing requires the purchase of a DALI test platform, ProbitLab, from Lichtvision.
-With this, members of DALI have access to the DALI test software that is used to show compliance of products.
+With this, DALI trademark holders have access to the DALI test software that is used to show compliance of products.